 It should be clear by now that you will manage a lot of moving parts in a fast-paced environment.
 You'll need very strong organizational skills as well as the ability to track a large number of details.
 For example, with multiple programs and projects under way, you'll need to ensure that timelines don't conflict.

-In addition, in order to be an outstanding Production Launch Manager, you will:
+In addition, in order to be an outstanding Program Launch Manager, you will:

 - Maintain a strong sense of urgency.